BrightBoost/bootcampSept2025/sprint4/weekplanning.md

 ## Wednesday (Alexa)
 - Morning: CI/CD talk + demo of how to deploy docker container Linux
 - Afternoon: deploying project to linux machines
+- To do: neueda survey + knowledge check at 4PM

 ## Thursday
+- First thing: Citi pulse survey
 - Morning: Hackathon time
 - Afternoon: Hackathon time
 - Instructor will check in the morning for the project must haves (doesn't have to be done yet)